scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 +++

-Another problem is that MLE is an inherently problematic for some distributions.
+Another problem is that MLE is inherently problematic for some distributions.
 In this example, for instance, we can make the NLLF as low as we please simply by setting the location to the minimum of the data - even for bogus values of the shape and scale parameters.

 ```{code-cell} ipython3
 stats.weibull_min.nnlf((0.1, np.min(data), 10), data)